InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 - For bidders, filtering the impression means that the bidder should respond with a no-bid.
 - For both exchanges and bidders, the impression transaction records should be clearly marked in any logging systems and be removed from contributing to any event counts associated with planning, forecasting, and reporting systems.

-## 7.2 - Impression Expiration
+## 7.2 - Impression Expiration <a name="impressionexpiration"></a>

 Recapping the typical impression flow through RTB, an ad will be requested by a client (e.g., web browser, mobile app or an SDK therein) possibly through other server intermediaries, and ultimately to the RTB exchange.
 The exchange conducts an auction among buyers who bid with a proposed price, possibly markup for use if the bid wins (markup can also be delivered on the win notice itself), and other metadata about the bid.
 The exchange then selects a winner, issues a win notice to the winning bidder, and passes the markup back to the client.

 Winning the auction, however, does not guarantee that the ad will be successfully delivered to the client or that it will meet viewability expectations.
 Furthermore, policies vary among exchanges as to the criteria for billing.
 Most consider an ad billable upon some form of delivery or rendering vs. the auction win alone.
 This aligns better with the buyer’s obvious goal of ensuring that the impressions they pay for are actually displayed.

 Some exchanges attempt to facilitate this alignment by placing the win notice in the winning ad markup so that it can serve as both a win notice and rendering notice.
-This is neither endorsed nor prohibited by OpenRTB except that it precludes the exchange from accepting markup on the win notice return as described in <a href="https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#objectbidresponse">Section 4.3.1</a>.
+This is neither endorsed nor prohibited by OpenRTB except that it precludes the exchange from accepting markup on the win notice return as described in [Section 4.2.1](2.6.md#objectbidresponse).
 Similarly, many buyers use their own tracking URL placed within their ad markup to signal rendering independent of the OpenRTB auction win notice.
 In video specifically, VAST supports an impression tracking URL that is often used for billing and is always distinct from the auction win notice.

 To abstract the concept, let us refer to “*billing notice*” as the firing of some notification URL at the time when the clearing price of the impression will be booked as spend.
 This is irrespective of whether the actual OpenRTB win notice URL is delegated to the client for firing or some other tracking URL is used.